less-hub/less-Pokemulator/README.md

 ---
 You can move your charcter with `i, j, k, l`

+## Known bugs
+---
+* Player can't move on top of top-left corner of house.

+## TO-DO list

+* Add (basic) map of local zone
+* Add (basic) map of world zone
+* Add enemies
+* Add combat system
+* Add better local maps
+* Add better world map
+* Add storyline

 ## Program language
 ---
 This game is written in Ruby

 ## Credits
 ---
-Thanks to Gosu for his awesome graphic library.
+* Thanks to Gosu for his awesome graphic library.
+* Thanks to Gallantyl U-Seigel for all houses tiles.